arac-codespace/strat-map/README.md

 # Changelog

 stratMap v0.3.1 TBD
-+ Changed from using cloud-based IDE to local environment
++ Changed from using a cloud-based IDE to a local environment
 + Changed development DB from SQlite to PG
 + Reinstalled bcrypt gem to fix compatibiliy issues with Windows OS